Counterdiabatic Optimised Local Driving: An Introduction to Counterdiabatic Optimised Local Driving

 where $\psi$ is the quantum wave function and $\betabb$ is the set of optimisable control parameters.
 Optimisation of Eq.~\eqref{eq:Control} in most cases means taking the system from an initial state $\ket{\psi_0}$ to a final target state $\ket{\psi_T}$ by finding the optimal values of $\betabb$ with respect to some target metric (e.g.~the time taken to evolve the system from $\ket{\psi_0}$ to $\ket{\psi_T}$).
 There is a large variety of techniques available to achieve this goal \cite{glaser2015training,koch2016controlling}.

 The success/target metric needs to be defined prior to the optimisation of $\betabb$.
 Often this is done by constructing a \emph{cost function}, which in turn defines the optimisation landscape.
 In general, we can optimise for any desired property of the final state of the system, with some examples being the entropy, energy, energy fluctuations or some other observable.
-A commonly used cost function in state preparation is related to the fidelity of the final, post-evolution state $\ket{\psi_f}$ with respect to the target state:
+A commonly used cost function in state preparation is related to the fidelity of the final, post-evolution state $\ket{\psi_f(\boldsymbol \beta)}$ with respect to the target state:

 In performing such a numerical optimisation, it is common to take the target state to be parameterised via a Hamiltonian split into two parts.
 The first is the so-called \emph{bare} Hamiltonian $H_0(t)$, which can be time-dependent and describes the dynamics of the quantum system in question.
-The second part is then an additional driving term that includes the control parameters $\betabb(t)$ and operators $\mathcal{O}_{\rm opt}$ which provide additional degrees of freedom in the dynamics of the system.
+The second part is then an additional driving term that includes a function $f$ parameterised by the control parameters $\betabb$, as well as operators $\mathcal{O}_{\rm opt}$ which provide additional degrees of freedom in the dynamics of the system.
 The full Hamiltonian of the control system is then:

-The parameters $\betabb(t)$ can then be optimised for the optimal dynamics with respect to the metric defined by the cost function.
+The parameters $\betabb$ can then be optimised for the optimal dynamics with respect to the metric defined by the cost function.